Top Lawn Mowing Tips Every Homeowner Should Know (Updated for 2025)

 1. Understanding Your Grass Type

-For instance, Bermuda grass thrives when cut relatively short, while Fescur prefers more length to promote deeper root growth.
+For instance, Bermuda grass thrives when cut relatively short, while Fescue prefers more length to promote deeper root growth.
 If you’re looking for something low-maintenance, Buffalo grass is an excellent choice.
 It’s drought-tolerant and does well with less frequent mowing and minimum fertilization.

 Take a close look at the texture and color of the grass to identify your lawn’s grass type and observe how it grows in different weather conditions.
 You can also consult with a local garden center or use online resources to match your observations with specific grass types.
 This knowledge will help you tailor your mowing routine to keep your lawn looking its best.